Arles Amphitheatre

 Built in 90 AD, the amphitheatre held over 20,000 spectators of chariot races and bloody hand-to-hand battles.
-Lately, it draws smaller crowds for bullfighting during the Feria d'Arles as well as plays and concerts in summer.
+Nowadays, it draws smaller crowds for bullfighting during the Feria d'Arles, as well as plays and concerts in summer.

 In 1981, Arles Amphitheatre was listed as a UNESCO World Heritage Site, together with other Roman and medieval buildings of the city, as part of the Arles, Roman and Romanesque Monuments group.

 Building

 The building measures 136 m (446 ft) in length and 109 m (358 ft) wide, and features 120 arches.
 It has an oval arena surrounded by terraces, arcades on two levels (60 in all), bleachers, a system of galleries, drainage system in many corridors of access and staircases for a quick exit from the crowd.
-It was obviously inspired by the Colosseum in Rome (in 72-80), being built slightly later (in 90).
+It was obviously inspired by the Colosseum in Rome (in 72–80), being built slightly later (in 90).
 The amphitheatre was not expected to receive 25,000 spectators, the architect was therefore forced to reduce the size and replace the dual system of galleries outside the Colosseum by a single annular gallery.
 This difference is explained by the conformation of the land.
 This "temple" of the games housed gladiators and hunting scenes for more than four centuries.